EliLangille/Portfolio/README.md

 Long term: Become a DevOps Engineer or Back-End Developer.

 ## Skills
 This section highlights some of the core languages and tools that I'm working with.
+Note that this is not an exhaustive list, just the basics.

 Skilled in:
 - Python, Java